ehaliewicz/ehaliewicz.github.io/README.md

 #### A key in the room beyond
 ![ A key in the room beyond](manifold_0.png)

-## Language Immersion Time Tracker
+## Language Immersion Time Tracker (2022-2023)

 ### I was dissatisfied with existing tools for time tracking, so I decided to make my own.
 Can be used for any kind of time tracking, but specifically tuned for my language learning needs.

 ### I avoided typescript and react, and used javascript, preact, and htm so no builds were required and page load times were kept minimal.

+### This project is "complete", and is no longer under active development, aside from rare bugfixes, as it does just about everything I need.

 ### [Source code](github.com/ehaliewicz/time-tracker).